stainless-api/builds-node-api/README.md

 # Stainless Node API Library

 This is a very rough SDK that Stainless uses to power its GitHub action.
-It is not yet intended for general use and is subject to large breaking changes.
+It is not yet intended for general use and may be subject to large breaking changes.

 It is generated with [Stainless](https://www.stainlessapi.com/).